Start with myself, Don Klipstein Jr. in case you got here from outside.

-N2 Laser Construction References and Links, within the Nitrogen Laser section of Sam's Laser FAQ.
+N2 Laser Construction References and Links (some now dead), within the Nitrogen Laser section of Sam's Laser FAQ.
 The nitrogen laser builders also largely work with high voltage!

 For the entire Sam Goldwasser's laser FAQ: Links to it at various locations are in my Laser Page, at Don's Laser Links.

 Note that Sam Goldwasser also has plenty of stuff on electronics/appliance repair, much of it very educational as to how things such as microwave ovens, TVs, CD players, etc. work!
 His Laser FAQ has links to that early on!